 #17.
 Let the addon installed notification appear on the bottom right corner of the next screen

 And, this is how you install an addon on Titanium Build.
-As I said, it will be quite the same with any other build.
+As I said, it will be quite the same as with any other build.